 A few reviewers did have some fit issues, but moving up a size usually solved this problem for most runners.
 The toe box could use a revamp since a high percentage of runners found it was cramped and uncomfortable.
 The rest of the shoe, though, offers supreme comfort.

-The Brooks Transcend features a variety flashy, loud colors.
+The Brooks Transcend features a variety of flashy, loud colors.
 Adding to the aesthetic of the shoe is a big Brooks logo featured on the side of the shoe.
 The shoe's marketing originally featured a lot of space-age imagery.
-The design itself looks almost space age too.
+The design itself looks almost space-age too.
 The shoe looks like it came from a NASA lab!
 This is not a shoe that will blend into the ether.
 The numerous overlays provide support and add an attractive design element.

 The shoe is quite chunky, thanks to its maximally cushioned midsole.
 When worn, the shoe feels lighter than expected but the look of the shoe looks a bit clunky.
 You might feel as if you have clown shoes on for your first few runs in the Transcend.